oslabs-beta/orbital/README.md

 1. Head over to orbital-view.com
 2. Create an account
-3. Enter your pulbic Prometheus port
+3. Enter your public Prometheus port
 4. Have fun with Orbital!

 ## Features